binayjy8/OBJECTS-LITE/README.md

-# OBJECTS-LITE gives the pra
+# OBJECTS-LITE gives the pras